dabedev/90days-challenge/README.md

 - All programming languages are allowed.
 - The challenges must completely pass the LeetCode tests.

+## Used Technlogies

+This project uses several technologies to solve the LeetCode challenges and test the solutions.
+The main technologies used are:

+- Node.js v19.8.1: The built-in test library in Node.js is used to run the unit tests for each solution.

+- RunJS: RunJS is used as an IDE to write and test the code, allowing for faster development times and quicker feedback on the solutions.

+- VSCode: VSCode is used as the primary code editor to write the test cases for each solution.

+- Git: Git is used to version control the code and upload the challenges to GitHub.

+By utilizing these technologies, the project aims to provide an efficient and effective way to solve the LeetCode challenges and improve programming skills.

 ## Contributions

 Feel free to clone this repository and solve the challenges on your own.
 If you find a more optimal solution or discover a better way to solve a challenge, please create a pull request to share your solutions.